Denoiser-based projections for 2-D super-resolution multi-reference alignment: Denoiser-based projected algorithms

-The second parameter, which we denote by $F$, determines the number of EM iterations or BFGS iterations (or other gradient-based algorithm) for the method of moments between consecutive applications of the denosier.
+The second parameter, which we denote by $F$, determines the number of EM iterations or BFGS iterations (or other gradient-based algorithms) for MoM between consecutive applications of the denoiser.
 Small or large $F$ may put too much or too little weight on the prior (rather than on the data).
-Empirically, the projected method of moments is quite sensitive to this parameter and requires carefully tuning $F$, as presented in Section~\ref{sec:exp_F}, whereas EM is less sensitive.
-In contrast to Plug-and-Play (see~\ref{sec:plug-and-play}), we found it to be quite easy to tune these two parameters and got consistent results for a wide range of images and parameters.
-The simplicity of the parameter tuning, perhaps, stems from the fact that each parameter affects only one term ($F$ the fidelity, and $\sigbm$ the prior), whereas tuning the $\lambda$ parameter in the Plug-and-Play approach~$\eqref{eq:admm_steps}$ affects both terms.
+Empirically, projected MoM is quite sensitive to this parameter and requires carefully tuning $F$, as presented in Section~\ref{sec:experiments}, whereas EM is less sensitive.
+In contrast to Plug-and-Play, which was very sensitive to parameter tuning in our tests and did not converge well, we found it to be quite easy to tune the parameters $F$ and $\sigma$ and get consistent results for a wide range of images and parameters.
+The simplicity of parameter tuning, perhaps, stems from the fact that each parameter affects only one term ($F$ the fidelity, and $\sigbm$ the prior), whereas tuning the $\lambda$ parameter in the Plug-and-Play approach~$\eqref{eq:admm_steps}$ affects both terms.